2023 Memphis Showboats season

-The 2023 season is scheduled to be the Memphis Showboats inaugural season in the United States Football League, their first at Simmons Bank Liberty Stadium, and their first under head coach/general manager tandem of Todd Haley and Dave Razzano.
+The 2023 season was the Memphis Showboats' inaugural season in the United States Football League, their first at Simmons Bank Liberty Stadium, and their first under the head coach/general manager tandem of Todd Haley and Dave Razzano.

 Offseason

 Stadium Plans

 Shortly before the completion of the 2022 season, the USFL announced plans to move into two or four hubs for teams to play in.
 In November, the USFL was reportedly exploring options of having a hub in Metro Detroit, with possible locations being the Eastern Michigan Eagles' Rynearson Stadium and the Detroit Lions' Ford Field.

 When it was announced that the Showboats would be added to the USFL to take the place of the former Tampa Bay Bandits, it was announced that Memphis would be one of the hub cities for the 2023 season.
 They will share their hub with the Houston Gamblers.

 Draft

-The Showboats clinched the 4th pick in the 2023 USFL Draft and hold the fourth pick in each round.
+The Showboats clinched the 4th pick in the 2023 USFL draft and hold the fourth pick in each round.